rosario/rosario.github.com/_posts/2012-05-31-chatting-on-twitter-with-pusher-part2.md

-Delayed Job is now ready fetch users from Twitter, here it is how we do it:
+Delayed Job is now ready.
+We need to setup the actual _worker_:

       class LookupFriends < Struct.new(:nickname)